bioimage-io/JDLL/README.md

 Note that the model runner will be in **constant development** and that it is open to community collaboration, so **pull requests** to the official repository of the model runner to improve functionality or to add new engines are **very welcomed**.

-## Implementing the Java model runner
+## Loading and running a model with JDLL

 The Java model runner was developed with the objective of being as easy as possible to implement in already existing Java softwares.
 There are three key points: loading a model, creating the tensors, and making inference with the model on the tensors.